 In BC, Lisa is watching closely the issue of co-op stock on leased land – this describes about a third of the co-op stock in the province.
 With leases set to expire within the next few years and some already requiring renewal as a condition for lending, this issue could impact a very large portion of the stock in BC and many members.

-As director, Wheeler says with the support and guidance of CHF Canada directors and staff he can focus locally on approaching government with regard to these issues, and then share his experiences and lessons learned.
+As Manitoba director, with the support and guidance of CHF Canada directors and staff, Frank says he can focus locally on approaching government on issues such as the loss of subsidies with the end of operating agreements, crippling refinancing pre-payment penalties, and expansion opportunities and then share his experiences and lessons learned.

 “Getting on the board is another learning experience to me, a chance to expand my horizons and give something back along the way.
-It’s a combination of learning and contributing, a good way for me to gain some more skills and at the same time, expand my network, my relationships.”
+It’s a combination of learning and contributing, a good way for me to gain skills and at the same time expand my network – my relationships.”

 Wheeler is manager of the FibreCITY program at the Composites Innovation Centre, a not-for-profit engineering consulting firm.
 He loves music, drumming, and wilderness excursions such as canoe and fishing trips.
 Most of all he’s busy with his family.
-“I’ve got a son who’s six and a daughter who’s almost three, and every day with them is hilarious,” he says.
+“I’ve got a son who’s nine, a daughter who’s five, and now a puppy, and every day with them is hilarious,” he says.
 “Everything revolves around them.”